Top U.S. fuel pipeline remains days from reopening after cyberattack

 Fearing shortages, consumers in the southeastern United States rushed to refuel.
 Gas stations in Georgia, North Carolina and Tennessee were seeing some panic buying, said Patrick De Haan, head of petroleum analysis at GasBuddy.

-The American Automobile Association said the national average gasoline price climbed to $2.96 a gallon, the highest since May 2018.
+The American Automobile Association said the national average gasoline price climbed to $2.96 a gallon and could climb to its highest level since 2014.

 In Georgia, trucking company owner Marcus Blash worried because his business cannot store fuel on site to hedge against price surges.